The King | The Tales in World's Finest Comics | Comic Cavalcade tales | Alias X

 The King appeared in Flash Comics #3 (March 1940) through #41 (May 1943).
 He also appeared in World's Finest Comics, from #1 (Spring 1941) through #5 (Spring 1942), then in #8 (Winter 1943).
 He also showed up early in 1943 in All-Flash #13 (Winter 1943), then in Comic Cavalcade #3 (Summer 1943) and #4 (Fall 1943).
 The World's Finest scripts seem to have been written by Gardner Fox; the authors of the others tend to be unknown, although Don Cameron wrote a few King tales in Flash Comics.
 Harry Lampert was his artist throughout.

 The Terror of the Underworld (1940).
-Writer: ?
-Art: ?
+Writer: Gardner Fox.
+Art: William Smith.
 (Title supplied by Grand Comics Database - it is an epithet used to describe the King in the story.)
 The King goes after Barton, by working with his secretary.
-The origin of King Standish.
+The first story about King Standish.

-The Grand Comics Database does not know who the artist of this tale is; neither do I. We both agree that it is not Harry Lampert, the artist of most of the King tales.
-The artist is excellent.
-He does a great job showing King in his white tie and tails (p3).
-The artist is a bit more detailed in his approach than Lambert.
+ART.
+The artist of this first King tale in William Smith.
+It is not Harry Lampert, the artist of many of the King tales.
+The artist William Smith is excellent.
+He does a great job showing King in his white tie and tails (page 3).
+William Smith is a bit more detailed in his approach than Lampert.
 The King looks more like a conventionally handsome leading man here.
 This is both a blessing and a curse.
-His conception of the King is very handsome, as well as being suave in his evening clothes.
+William Smith's conception of the King is very handsome, as well as being suave in his evening clothes.
 Lampert's version seems more like an ordinary looking guy.
 However, Lampert's King looks like an individualized human being.
 He seems like a real person, a man whose face contains character and lived experience.
 Lampert's King is instantly recognizable.
 This is helpful, purely from a plot point of view, because the King is often in disguise in various outfits.

 The King is a modest person, both here and in subsequent stories.
 He seems to have no ego needs, no need for public approval or acclaim, and no swagger or machismo.
 He enjoys his adventures, and the amusement he derives from them is one of his two chief rewards - the other being the public service of combating crime.
 The amusement is of a man with a small scale, personal hobby.

 The Stolen Washton Jewels (1940).
-Writer: ?
+Writer: Gardner Fox.
 Art: Harry Lampert.
 (Title supplied by Grand Comics Database.)
 The King tries to recover jewels stolen from an old Virginia family, the Washtons.

 The chain of disguises in this tale has a recursive quality.
 This adds an ingenious dimension to the plot.
 There are also elements of the King trying to avoid a trap set by crooks; this too gives backbone to the plot.